Pregnant Chrissy Teigen Bakes a Magnificent Cake Then Drives It Around Beverly Hills for a Photo Shoot

 “What did you do?”
 Teigen said in the video.

-“I put powdered sugar in there and started the blender up again” Legend said.
+“I put powdered sugar in there and started the blender up again,” Legend said.
 “Look what happened.”

 “You look like Narcos,” Teigen joked, and Legend responded with a laugh.